mvrcx/SWP_Blitzer/README.md

 	git clone https://github.com/mvrcx/SWP_Blitzer.git

+:seven: Change the current directory to repo root

+	cd PATH/OF/THE/GITHUB/REPOSITORY/

-:seven: Install remaining dependencies using [Poetry](https://python-poetry.org) which is used for Python packaging and dependency management.
-Change the current directory to repo root and then run
+:eight: Install remaining dependencies using [Poetry](https://python-poetry.org) which is used for Python packaging and dependency management.

 	poetry install

+:nine: You are ready to run the algorithm by the following command

+	TODO!!

 ## Troubleshooting